jhudson8/react-backbone/tutorials/forms/tutorial.md

     <Text id={this.state.id} type="text" ref="input" model={this.props.model} name={this.props.name} bind={true}/>
 ```

-No need to call modelPopulate anymore, just check to see if the model is valid
+No need to call modelPopulate anymore, just check to see if the model is valid and remove the ```modelPopulate``` mixin we included in the previous step.

 ```
     onSubmit: function(ev) {